NicolePell/flickrPhotoStream/README.md

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.

 ## Features of the website include:
 - [x] View a list of photos from the Flickr api feed
 - [x] View photo details